pabsi/docker-acestream-server/README.md

 - `test` will run the container in the foreground
 - `shell` will run the container in the background, and attach to the shell
 - `push` will push to a remote repo (dockerhub)
+- `security-check` will run `conftest` with the .rego policy in the repo

 ## Extra